Hilary Joel, MBA, PCC

 Passionate About Nonprofits

 Hilary’s passion for a strong nonprofit sector spans her professional and personal life.
-She commits substantial time to coaching nonprofit leaders and is a co-founder and former Chair of Compass, an alliance of MBA alumni who provide pro bono management consulting to nonprofits.
-She is also the curriculum developer and program facilitator for an “Emerging Leaders” leadership development program that targets rising nonprofit managers.
+Nonprofit leaders and boards comprise a substantial portion of her coaching and facilitation work.
+She is the creator and lead facilitator for an “Emerging Leaders” leadership development program that targets rising nonprofit managers.
 Hilary is also a co-founder, current board member, and former Chair of Compass, a nonprofit that engages business professionals in pro bono strategic consulting projects for nonprofits.
 As the board Vice Chair for CollegeTracks, a nonprofit focused on college access and success for underserved populations, she plays a central role in board and staff development, strategic planning and organizational expansion.
 And with comedic improv as a personal passion and hobby, Hilary also serves on the board of Washington Improv Theater, leading their strategic planning.
 After several years of WIT improv classes, she has continued to practice and perform regularly — passionate about the many benefits of improv as a vehicle for collaboration, creativity, agility and personal growth.

 “Hilary helped me develop great strategies for managing an increasingly complex job [at my nonprofit].”